OscarSavolainenDR/Quantization-Tutorials/Resnet-FX-Graph-Mode-Quant/README.md

-# How to Quantize a ResNet from Scratch
+# How to do FX Graph Mode Quantization of a ResNet

 This is the finished code associated with the Youtube tutorial at: